mlcommons/inference/vision/classification_and_detection/README.md

-# MLPerf Inference Benchmarks for Image Classification and Object Detection Tasks
+# MLPerf™ Inference Benchmarks for Image Classification and Object Detection Tasks

 This is the reference implementation for MLPerf Inference Classification and Object Detection benchmarks